OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 Based on the Verification performed for the OETP Disclosure file, the labels MAY include Conformity assessment marks, Certification marks, as well as marks showing adherence to certain standards.
 These marks MAY be generated and displayed automatically based on the Verification Proofs.

 ### Accessibility considerations
 Accessibility of the Labels for the visually impaired Users SHOULD be considered.
-The OETP Processing system MUST provide alternative forms of the Label, so that text-to-speech tools could be used to narrate the Label.
+The OETP Processing system MUST provide alternative forms of the Label so that text-to-speech tools could be used to narrate the Label.

 ## Verification and Validation of Disclosure